kanidm/kanidm/book/src/integrations/oauth2.md

 ### Grafana

 Grafana is a open source analytics and interactive visualization web application.
-It provides charts, graphs, and alerts when connected to supported data source.
+It provides charts, graphs and alerts when connected to supported data source.

 Prepare the environment: